kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

-No. Memory increase for `AllocatedState.AffinityValues` is proportional to active shared allocations, not total devices.
+No. Memory increase for `AllocatedState.AffinityStates` is proportional to active shared allocations, not total devices.

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?